Guanbin-Huang/tensorRT_cpp/README.md

 </details>

-## the Intro to Interface
+## the INTRO to Interface

 <details>
-<summary>Python interface：Get onnx and trtmodel from pytorch model more easily</summary>
+<summary>Python Interface：Get onnx and trtmodel from pytorch model more easily</summary>

 - Just one line of code to export onnx and trtmodel.
 And save them for usage in the future.
 ```python